Health Insurance Expenditures – Fellowships and Training Grants Policy

 Health Insurance is an allowable cost under the training related expenses category of NIH training grants (T32, T35), and the institutional allowance category of NIH fellowship awards (F30, F31, F32, F33).
 This budget line should be used to offset health insurance costs.
 Currently, these awards include a budget amount of $4,200/each for predoctoral fellows, and $9,850/each for postdoctoral fellows.
 Health insurance budget amounts provided by fellowships from other sponsoring agencies may vary.

 In the event that the total cost of health insurance charged to the grant exceeds the amounts budgeted for training related expenses or institutional allowance, the overage will be covered as established by agreement between OVPR and the relevant School/College/Division.

-- SPA will review and forward to the OVPR Business Office along with a copy of the award notice.
+- SPA will review and approve.
+The form will be forwarded to the OVPR Business Office along with a copy of the financial report workpapers for their approval.